Paraovarian cysts grow near your ovaries. These are sometimes mistaken for ovarian cysts, but they often don’t cause symptoms.

 What Are Paraovarian Cysts?

-A paraovarian cyst is a fluid-filled sac found in the fallopian tubes near your ovaries.
+A paraovarian cyst is a fluid-filled sac found next to or attached to the fallopian tubes near your ovaries.
 It might also be called paratubal cyst or a hydatid cyst of Morgagni.

 These cysts usually don’t cause any symptoms and often aren’t discovered unless you have surgery or other problems.
 A paraovarian cyst is usually noncancerous and will go away on its own.
 But sometimes they do become cancerous.